joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

-As explained in our [Test Coverage](https://docs.sonarqube.org/latest/analysis/coverage/) documentation, SonarQube/SonarCloud does not run tests or generate reports, but it imports pre-generated reports from another source.
+As explained in our [Test Coverage](https://docs.sonarqube.org/latest/analysis/coverage/) documentation, SonarQube/SonarCloud **does not** run tests or generate reports, but **imports** pre-generated reports from another source.
 The goal of this guide is show how to troubleshoot and correct typical code coverage import issues into SonarQube/SonarCloud for C# and VB.NET languages.
 If you are interested in troubleshooting unit test results and execution reporting instead, see "Import unit test results" section of [[Coverage & Test Data] Generate Reports for C#, VB.net](https://community.sonarsource.com/t/coverage-test-data-generate-reports-for-c-vb-net/9871).

 # Problems you may have